germayneng/template-_githubpages/_posts/2018-03-19-talkingdata_eda.md

 is_attributed     is_attributed     0
 ```

-Let us also check from blanks; based on the initial glimpse of the data, we can directly check that attributed_time contains lots of empty entries, total of `r  (184447044 / nrow(df)) *100` %.
-We can definitely drop this variable off.
+Let us also check from blanks; based on the initial glimpse of the data, we can directly check that attributed_time contains lots of empty entries, total of **99,7 %.** We can definitely drop this variable off.

+# Visualizations

+## Proportion of Target variable

+I believe one important concern we have would be the class distribution of the dataset, but how unbalance will this data set be?
+Seems like there is a case of severe imbalance of data.